Bobby Mitchell: Front-office career (1969–2003)

 After retiring from football in 1968, Mitchell remained with the Redskins, at the request of then head coach Vince Lombardi, as a pro scout.
 He gradually moved up in the ranks to assistant general manager in the organization, and he aspired to become the NFL's first black GM.
 In 1978, Washington owner Edward Bennett Williams passed over Mitchell for the GM position in favor of Bobby Beathard.
 Mitchell retired in 2003, stating that he was "deeply hurt" by how owner Jack Kent Cooke passed him over as the team's general manager in favor of Charley Casserly in 1989 and by coach Steve Spurrier's decision to issue his No. 49 uniform number, which had not been issued for years though never retired, to Leonard Stephens that season.

 As a player and a front office executive, Mitchell spent 41 years with the Redskins.

 Personal life

-Mitchell lived in Washington, D.C., with his wife, Gwen, who is an attorney.
+Mitchell lived in Washington, D.C., with his wife, Gwen, an attorney.
 They had two children, Robert Jr. and Terri.

 Beginning in 1980, Mitchell hosted the Bobby Mitchell Hall of Fame Classic, an annual golf fundraiser that benefits the Leukemia & Lymphoma Society.

 Mitchell also worked in many efforts and organizations, including the United Negro College Fund, the Howard University Cancer Research Advisory Committee, the American Lung Association of D.C., the Martin Luther King Jr. Holiday Commission, the Boys Club of Washington, the National Urban League, the NAACP, the Junior Chamber of Commerce, the University of Illinois Presidents Council and the University of Illinois Foundation.

 Mitchell died at age 84 on April 5, 2020.